IVBarzev19/GenicKup/README.md

 ## Usage

-> Finding information about historical events.
+> Finding and learning information about historical events.

 ## Support